 Apple and Cranberry Puffed Pancakes.
 Photo by Sam Jones/Quinn Brein.

-German pancakes are an old classic, especially if you’re of German heritage.
+The German pancake, which is also known as a “Dutch baby,” is an old classic, especially if you’re of German heritage.
 You simply can’t go wrong with this easy but delicious pancake recipe.

 These thin, crepe-like pancakes are distinctly Swedish due to the key ingredient: lingonberry preserves.
 In case you can’t find any, you can use berry jam instead—but we recommend that authentic international flavor.